gnickm/lmc-api-util/README.md

 - `allObjs` (required) - full array of objects to be paged
 - `paging` (required) - paging object generated from `calcPaging()`

 ---
+#### searchObjects(allObjs, attributes, requestParams)

+Returns a subset of `allObjs` that match a case-insenitive search term defined in `requestParams`.
+If the key `search` exists in `requestParams` then each object in `allObjs` will be checked to see if any of the attributes as listed in `attributes` array contain the string defined in `search`.
+Any object that matches will be returned.

+- `allObjs` (required) - full array of objects to be searched
+- `attributes` (required) - array of attribute names to check on objects
+- `requestParams` (required) - object of parameters as part of the request.
+  Only the parameter `search` will be used to search the object list, checking if any of the `attributes` contain the `search` string.

+---
+#### sortObjects(allObjs, attributes, requestParams)

+Returns a reordered array of `allObjs` based on parameters in `requestParams`.
+Any key in `requestParams` that starts with `sort|` and exists in the `attributes` array will be used to sort the objects.
+The value assigned in the `sort|` parameter should be `asc` or `desc` to specify ascending or descending order.
+In the case that you want to sort by multiple fields, you can append a number after the `asc` or `desc` to specify the application of the ordering.

+- `allObjs` (required) - full array of objects to be sorted
+- `attributes` (required) - array of attribute names to check on objects
+- `requestParams` (required) - object of parameters as part of the request.
+  Any parameter that starts with `sort|` will be used to sort the object list, checking against `attributes` and using `asc` or `desc` in the value to specify sort order.

+---
 ## License